From Cambridge to Capital: the Trinity Hall London Lecture Series

 Tony studied Mechanical Engineering at Manchester University before going to MIT as a Kennedy Scholar to do his Masters.
-He then returned the UK to work as researcher at the University of Cambridge working on wind tunnel analysis software.
+He then returned to the UK to work as a researcher at the University of Cambridge working on wind tunnel analysis software.

 He founded Pi Research (and its later spin-off Pi Technology) which was sold in the late 90s.
 From 2002 to 2006 he was Team Principal of the Jaguar, and then Red Bull, F1 teams.
 He then worked as a Technical and Strategic Adviser for the FIA (the governing body for motor racing) between 2006 – 2010, before taking up his current post.